-Can a Bacterium Found on Easter Island Slow Aging
+Can Bacterium Found on Easter Island Slow The Effects of Aging?

 About 45 years ago a team of researchers took a trip to Easter Island, home of the mystical and monolithic Moai stone heads, to collect soil samples.
 What one researcher found could be the key to extending our lives, as it has been proven to do just that in mice.

 Suren Sehgal, brought back a bacterium, called Streptomyces hygroscopicus, that he named Rapamycin after the indigenous name of Easter Island, Rapa Nui.
 This bacterium can only be found on Easter Island.
 He studied the samples for years, intrigued by the properties he saw in them, until his laboratory was shut down and he was told to destroy all research that hadn’t been officially approved.

 Sehgal snuck out samples of Rapamycin and continued studying them on his own.
 When the pharmaceutical company he worked for was acquired by a larger one, his study of Rapamycin continued.
 Its effects proved to be astounding and especially applicable for patients receiving organ transplants.

 Later in his life, Suren Sehgal developed stage-4 colon cancer and was given two years to live.
 He started taking rapamycin and lived for another five years.
 However, he decided to stop taking it to see if it was what was keeping the cancer at bay.
 He died two months later.

 According to scientists that are studying how aging can be reversed or slowed, there is hope.